pilchard436/User-level-thread-library/README.md

 # User-level thread library

 ## Summary
-This program User-level thread was aimed to help us understand threads, but creating a user-level thread library for Linux.
+This program User-level thread was aimed to help us understand threads, by creating a user-level thread library for Linux.
 The library allows the creation of new threads, execution of threads by using the round robin scheduling, the ability for threads to synchronize and join other threads, and